 The bottom line

-At 50 people, managed IT is one per-user contract that covers the desk, the security stack, backups, Microsoft 365, the network, and the strategy, for roughly CA$9,000 to CA$12,500 a month.
-It buys a team instead of a single point of failure, with a 1-hour P1 target.
+At 50 people, managed IT is one per-user agreement covering the desk, the security stack, backups, Microsoft 365, the network, and the strategy.
+Fully managed scope starts near CA$9,000 a month at that headcount, with a 1-hour P1 target.
 Ready to scope it?
 Get in touch.

 Mike Pearlstein, CISSP, has led Fusion Computing as CEO since 2012, serving 10 to 150-person firms across Toronto, Hamilton, and Metro Vancouver.